 Before going over scoliosis types, it may be helpful to mention that scoliosis is not a disease.
-It’s simply a term used for the abnormal, lateral or sideways curvature of the spine.
+It’s simply a term used for the abnormal, lateral, or sideways curvature of the spine.
 When viewed from the back, the spine is usually straight.
 However, in the few cases where the spine curves, it can show up as a curve on either the left or right side.
-In this section, we will review scoliosis types so that you can make an informed decision about the care you or your loved one need.
+In this section, we will review scoliosis types to make an informed decision about the care you or your loved one needs.

-With scoliosis, the spine can have a single curve in a “C” shape, which is referred to as c-shaped scoliosis, or it can have two curves in an “S” shape, referred to as S-shaped scoliosis.
-It’s very rare for the curves to form a triple formation.
+With scoliosis, the spine can have a single curve in a “C” shape, referred to as c-shaped scoliosis, or it can have two curves in an “S” shape, referred to as S-shaped scoliosis.
+It’s sporadic for the curves to form a triple formation.

 Curves are classified into many different components, including their location in their spine.
 When the curve occurs in the middle back, it’s called thoracic spine scoliosis; if in the upper back, it’s called cervical spine scoliosis, and if in the lower back, it’s lumbar spine scoliosis.

 Congenital scoliosis types affect individuals from birth.
 It’s typically a result of the spine not developing fully when the child is still in the womb.
-It can occur due to one or more vertebrae, failing to develop properly, and due to multiple vertebrae, being conjoined together.
+It can occur due to one or more vertebrae failing to develop properly due to multiple vertebrae being conjoined together.